 To find location specific information, customers may enter their zip code or service address into the search field or hover over their outlined area on the map.

 A pop-up window will display with information specific to the entered geographic area.

-We expect the damage assessment view to remain active for approximately three days as damage assessments in the field progress.
+We expect the damage assessment view to remain active for approximately three days as work in the field progresses.
 Power is restored in parallel with assessments where possible.

-10. As the majority of damage assessments are complete, and our crews have a better idea of actual damage caused by the storm, the map will display the restoration mode.
+As the majority of damage assessments are complete, and our crews have a better idea of actual damage caused by the storm, the map will display the estimated restoration time view.

 Estimated restoration times are shared at the feeder-level, which are circuits that run through neighborhoods.

-The Outages map may look similar for several days following landfall, and when estimated restoration timelines are available, you’ll see this reflected as colored lines displayed on the restoration map view.
+The map may look similar for several days following landfall.
+When estimated restoration timelines are available, you’ll see this reflected as colored lines displayed on the restoration map view.